Technology for monitoring infrastructure

 Dr Sabrina Fawzia and Professor David Thambiratnam have been awarded an ARC Linkage Infrastructure, Equipment and Facilities (LIEF) grant to develop a new National Drop Weight Impact Testing Facility, where they'll trial the effects of high impact vertical drops on construction materials and structures.

-Civil engineering is the design, planning, construction and operation society's infrastructure.
+Civil engineering is the design, planning, construction and operation of society's infrastructure.

 Civil engineering also adapts infrastructure to meet real-world challenges such as overpopulation, natural disasters and climate change.